-Born in Toronto, Marina is a storyteller who aspires to create work that is innovative, thought-provoking and entertaining!
-Holding a BFA Acting degree from the University of Windsor, Marina is excited by physical theatre, new ideas and how to use theatre in experimental ways to get important conversations started.
-She feels fortunate to apply her passion for theatre and her love of learning to her work as an educator with YPT, Soulpepper and throughout the GTA.
-As an artist, Marina enjoys performing original work throughout Canada and is continually interested in discovering the unique beauty in Canadian art.
+Born in Toronto, Marina Gomes is a storyteller who aspires to create work that is innovative, thought provoking and entertaining!
+A graduate of the University of Windsor, with a BFA-Acting degree, Marina is excited by how theatre can create community.
+She feels fortunate to be working as an Artist Educator with Young People’s Theatre, Soulpepper and independently throughout the GTA.
+Marina was recently nominated for Outstanding New Play, Outstanding Production, and Outstanding Ensemble for the 2019 Dora Mavor Moore Awards for her work in Eraser.
+Marina enjoys performing original work, especially for young audiences, throughout Canada and is continually interested in discovering the unique beauty in Canadian art.

 Q&A with Marina